grossqx/wormhole/README.md

 # TODOs:

-- backup sync
 - send default wg peer to the server
-- restore docker volumes from backup
 - ufw
+- add compression to wh-backup and restore

 # Issues: